 Balanites Aegyptiaca Kernel Oil (datlový olej)

-The oil has a creamy consistency, similar to that of sesame seed oil, and is ideal as a soap base due to its low moisture content, which helps to make the soap stable.
+Moreover, the oil has a creamy consistency, similar to that of sesame seed oil, and is ideal as a soap base due to its low moisture content, which helps make soaps stable.

 Balanites aegyptiaca, otherwise referred to as the ‘desert date’ or ‘soapberry' tree, is an evergreen tree found throughout Africa, the Middle East and South Asia.
 Thriving even in dry, arid conditions, its fruit, bark and seeds have all been used for medicinal purposes throughout history, with seeds being found in the tombs of the 12th Dynasty of Egypt.
 The tree's branches can also provide shelter for endangered migratory birds, a providential stopover to rest and feed on their long journey.